New historicism: Background

 In its historicism and in its political interpretations, new historicism is indebted to Marxism.
 But whereas Marxism (at least in its more orthodox forms) tends to see literature as part of a 'superstructure' in which the economic 'base' (i.e. material relations of production) manifests itself, new historicist thinkers tend to take a more nuanced view of power, seeing it not exclusively as class-related but extending throughout society.
 This view derives primarily from Michel Foucault.

 In its tendency to see society as consisting of texts relating to other texts, with no 'fixed' literary value above and beyond the way specific cultures read them in specific situations, new historicism is a form of postmodernism applied to interpretive history.

 New historicism shares many of the same theories as with what is often called cultural materialism, but cultural materialist critics are even more likely to put emphasis on the present implications of their study and to position themselves in disagreement to current power structures, working to give power to traditionally disadvantaged groups.
 Cultural critics also downplay the distinction between "high" and "low" culture and often focus predominantly on the productions of "popular culture" (Newton 1988).

 New historicists analyse text with an eye to history.
 With this in mind, new historicism is not "new".
 Many of the critiques that existed between the 1920s and the 1950s also focused on literature's historical content.
 These critics based their assumptions of literature on the connection between texts and their historical contexts (Murfin & Supriya 1998).

 New historicism also has something in common with the historical criticism of Hippolyte Taine, who argued that a literary work is less the product of its author's imaginations than the social circumstances of its creation, the three main aspects of which Taine called race, milieu, and moment.
 It is also a response to an earlier historicism, practiced by early 20th century critics such as John Livingston Lowes, which sought to de-mythologize the creative process by reexamining the lives and times of canonical writers.
 But new historicism differs from both of these trends in its emphasis on ideology: the political disposition, unknown to the author that governs their work.

-There is a popularly held recognition that Foucault's ideas have passed through the new historicist formation in history as a succession of épistémès or structures of thought that shape everyone and everything within a culture (Myers 1989).
+There is a popularly held recognition that Foucault's ideas have passed through the new historicist formation in history as a succession of épistémes or structures of thought that shape everyone and everything within a culture (Myers 1989).
 It is indeed evident that the categories of history used by new historicists have been standardized academically.
 Although the movement is publicly disapproving of the periodization of academic history, the uses to which new historicists put the Foucauldian notion of the épistémè amount to very little more than the same practice under a new and improved label (Myers 1989).